mythril-forge/homebrew-spells/spells/cantrips/control-flames.md

 ---

 ## Description
-You choose nonmagical flame that you can see within range and that fits within a 5-foot cube.
-You affect it in one of the following ways:
+You shape an area of flame, which must fit within a 5-foot-long cube originating from a point that you can see within range.
+You can command the flame in one of the following ways:
-- You instantaneously expand the flame 5 feet in one direction, provided that wood or other fuel is present in the new location.
+- You focus this spell on a creature or object that you can see within 10 feet of the spell's area, discharging the blaze out toward it.
+The target must succeed on a Dexterity saving throw or take `1d10` fire damage.
+The flame in the area then extinguishes.
+- You intensify the flames.
+	- It expends its fuel more quickly.
+	- It gives off twice the amount of light.
+	- It spreads more quickly.
+	- It extinguishes if its fuel runs out.
+- You subdue the flames.
+	- It expends its fuel more slowly.
+	- It gives off half the amount of light.
+	- It spreads more slowly.
+	- It extinguishes if you command it to.
-- You instantaneously extinguish the flames within the cube.
+- You change the flame's color.
-- You double or halve the area of bright light and dim light cast by the flame, change its color, or both.
-The change lasts for 1 hour.
-- You cause simple shapes—such as the vague form of a creature, an inanimate object, or a location—to appear within the flames and animate as you like.
-The shapes last for 1 hour.
+- You cause simple shapes to appear within the flames&mdash;such as the vague form of a creature, an inanimate object, or a location&mdash;and animate as you like until the end of your next turn.

-If you cast this spell multiple times, you can have up to three non-instantaneous effects created by it active at a time, and you can dismiss such an effect as an action.

 ---

 **Classes:** druid, sorcerer, wizard

 **Sources:** XGE, page 152

+**Quality Assurance:** :star: personal pass